 Leeds University Union is a great asset to the University, and did influence my decision to study at Leeds.
-It has such a buzz around it and is full of creative and friendly people who are so proud to be a student here.
+It has such a buzz around it and is full of creative and friendly people who are proud to be students here.
 Naturally, I joined predominantly theatre-related societies, such as Open Theatre.

 What would you say to anyone thinking of applying to your course?